 Recommended Password Practices

 The first line of defense is creating long, strong, and seemingly random passwords.
 Passwords should never be shorter than eight characters, but longer is always better.
 Always include a mix of lowercase letters, uppercase letters, digits, and symbols and have them in random places.
-For example, the uppercase letter should not just be the first character and the symbol should not just be added to the end.
+(Schneier, 2014)For example, the uppercase letter should not just be the first character and the symbol should not just be added to the end.
+(Schneier, 2014)

 Equally important is the practice of “one system, one password.”
 For every user account on every system, you should have a unique password.
 This means that if you have user accounts on e-mail systems, banking web sites and online shopping sites, you will have as many different passwords.

-Having so many complex passwords to create and track will soon become overwhelming, so the passwords and other details about the systems will inevitably need to be stored somewhere.
+Having so many complex passwords to create and track will soon become overwhelming, so the passwords and other details about the systems will inevitably need to be recorded somewhere.
 Writing down passwords on paper or storing them in a traditional computer file opens different avenues for abuse.
-To securely store passwords and other secrets, use a software application called a password manager.
+To securely store passwords and other secrets, use a software application called a .
 In its most basic form, a password manager is a tool used to create and protect a database of usernames and passwords and information about the system they apply to, such as the URL of a web site.

 Password managers are available in two broad categories: online and offline.
 Online password managers keep your database on Internet-connected servers operated by the maker of the password manager.
-Offline password managers save the password database on your computer.
+Offline password managers see online save the password database on your computer.
 Online password managers have the advantage of providing access to your password on different devices, though those systems may themselves be targets of attackers.
 If you use an offline password, you can use other tools to transfer and synchronize your password database between different devices.

 Many passwords managers add user-friendly features, such as mobile applications, browser plug-ins to allow automatic form filling, and the ability to remind you when a password is getting stale, for example when it hasn’t been changed in a long time.
 Some of these features come at a premium price, but a password manager does not have to cost a lot to be good.
-Some highly regarded offline password managers are even free.
+(Storm, 2016)Some highly regarded offline password managers are even free.
+(Storm, 2016)

 For some purposes, relying solely on a password manager may not be feasible.
 This applies to the master password that protects your password database and also to passwords you may need to enter frequently, such as your computer login password.
 To create strong passwords for those uses, think “passphrase” instead of password.
 Begin by thinking of a favorite phrase, such as a movie line, song lyric, or quote.
 You can then choose to obfuscate this phrase by substituting regular characters for symbols or digits, removing vowels, or adding punctuation characters.